datumbox/clamtk-gtk3/README.md

 The plan for the 5.xx series was to use Gtk3.
 Unfortunately, Debian and Ubuntu did not have a recent version of libgtk3-perl, and CentOS did not have perl-Gtk3.
 So, at the last second, the 5.00 version was rewritten to use Gtk2.
 Again.

 Version 6.xx has been written to use Gtk3, as Gtk2 is deprecated.
 There's no new design this time, as this was an effort to ensure the Gtk3 version could be included in upcoming distribution releases (such as with Debian).
-The 6.xx series is in its own git repository (usually clamtk-gtk3), so that the older 5.xx series will still be there for distros that do not have Gtk3.
+The 6.xx series is in its own git repository (usually clamtk-gtk3), so that the older 5.xx series will still be there for distributions that do not have Gtk3.

 Version 7.xx will likely have a new design, and may be written in a different language as well.